obones/openhab-binding-openmeteo/README.md

 ## Discovery

-If a system location is set, a "System OpenMeteo weather forecast" (`forecast`) thing will be automatically discovered for this location.
+If a system location is set the following things will be automatically discovered for this location:

+* a "System OpenMeteo weather forecast" (`forecast`) thing
+* a "System OpenMeteo air quality report" (`air-quality`) thing

-If the system location was to be changed, the background discovery would update the configuration of the thing accordingly.
+If the system location was to be changed, the background discovery would update the configuration of the things accordingly within one minute.

 ## Thing Configuration